Vision Statement: "Improve the quality of life for all who live, work, and play in Polk County."

 Liquids: Motor Oil, Antifreeze, & Cooking Oil

 Yard Waste: Leaves and grass clippings can be dropped off at the recycling center (no bags).
-For locations on where to bring debris and branches please contact your municipality.
+Contact municipality for locations on where to bring debris and branches.

 X-Ray Film: Non-HIPPA X-Ray film